littleosbook/littleosbook/virtual_memory.md

-# Virtual Memory, an Introduction
+# A Short Introduction to Virtual Memory

-Virtual memory is an abstraction of physical memory.
+_Virtual memory_ is an abstraction of physical memory.
 The purpose of virtual memory is generally to simplify application development and to let processes address more memory than what is actually physically present.
 We also don't want applications messing with the kernel or other applications' memory.

 In the x86 architecture, virtual memory can be accomplished in two ways:
 Segmentation and paging.
-Paging is by far the most common and versatile technique, and we'll implement it in chapter 7.
-Some use of segmentation is still necessary (to allow for code to execute under different privilege levels), so we'll set up a minimal segmentation structure in the next chapter.
+Paging is by far the most common and versatile technique, and we'll implement it the next chapter.
+Some use of segmentation is still necessary (to allow for code to execute under different privilege levels).

 Managing memory is a big part of what an operating system does.
 [Paging](#paging) and [page frame allocation](#page-frame-allocation) deals